How we carry out and communicate research is changing beyond recognition.

 Who can benefit from my training

-REF-returnable academics and departments who want to discover how best to disseminate and evaluate their findings across multiple platforms and networks and increase the impact of their research.
+Academics and departments who want to discover how best to disseminate and evaluate their findings across multiple platforms and networks and increase the impact of their research, as well as support their REF and impact statements.

-Library, information and other professionals who support academics in scholarly communications and research evaluation.
+Library, information and other research support professionals who support academics in scholarly communications and research evaluation.

 PhD candidates and Masters level students to communicate their research findings and gain early attention for their work.